simpleviewinc/keg-cli/docs/images.md

   * **Running an Image**
     * Should automatically pull from the docker provider any time an image is started
     * Should pull the most recent version of the `KEG_IMAGE_FROM` from the provider
-      * In most cases this would be the `master` tagged version
+      * In most cases this would be the `develop` tagged version

 ### Important ENVS
   * `KEG_BASE_IMAGE`: ghcr.io/simpleviewinc/tap:develop